 From what I’ve seen of the Pumaphone UI, some very creative people worked very hard to make it awesome.
 It’s visually very minimalistic, stays on brand focus with well-done sports apps and a Puma personality, and has great, quirky features like a calculator that gives you sarcastic comments while you use it.
 The folks at GBH did a really great job with this.

-There’s no denying that UX is important.
+There’s no denying that great design (research) is important.
 While text messaging is a killer app, it’s not very often that good tech with a bad user experience makes an impact on the world.
 However, it does happen often enough that we all are confronted with things we hate to have to use.

 It’s the unity that makes good things great and great things revolutionary.
-Strive for that, whenever you can.
+Let’s rock and roll!